The Changeling Hypothesis:

 Leaving us with a gaping hole in the middle of the backstory.
 I honestly do not think that Rowling has the slightest idea of how a Horcrux is actually made.
 And probably doesn’t want to think about the subject, either.

-In which case she ought not to be building it into the foundation of her story.
+In which case she ought not to have been building it into the foundation of her story.

 Mind you, I do think that she probably did turn up something suitably disgusting in regards to how Pettigrew created the homunculus which he used to get VaporMort back onto the physical plane.
 People have been attempting to perform magic for a long time, and some of the historically documented attempts were gross enough to gag a maggot.
 She waved the existence of this particular one, and how revolting it is, in our faces when an interviewer actually got up the nerve to ask about how did Tom build his Horcruxes.
-Without actually answering the question.
-Indeed, implying that we didn’t want to know.
+Without actually the question which had been asked, since the homunculus wasn't a Horcrux.
+And, indeed, implying that we didn’t want to know.
+(Soory Jo, we definitely did want to know that.)

-Rowling seems unclear on the truth that importing folklore elements into a work of fiction does not result in creating folklore.
+Rowling seems unclear on the concept that importing folklore elements into a work of fiction does not result in creating folklore.
 An individual author is not capable of creating new folklore.
 An individual author creates fiction.
 The elements that Rowling was determined to import into her work of fiction were of a class and type to render her work of fiction into fantasy.
 A fantasy series, in fact.
+But fantasy is not folklore.
 In a fantasy series, it rather does matter just how an evil wizard manages to get several bits of his soul into a set of knickknacks.

 Particularly if one of the main tasks of your hero is to get them out.